You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 The ‘interests’ section of your CV is a great place to highlight your commercial awareness.

-You might be after a graduate job in finance, but if the company has clients within the sporting industry, you want to drop in your recent and relevant sporting achievements, knowledge, and interests.
+You might be after a graduate job in finance, but if the company has clients within the sporting industry, mention recent sporting achievements or relevant knowledge.

 Under the description of the role, take note of who you’ll be working alongside or reporting to, and the situation in which you’ll be working with people.